Cost Estimation Methods in Project Management

-Analogous estimating analyzes a similar project completed in the past and makes a rough estimation for the current project by the use of this past project’s datas.
-This technique does not provide a certain estimation because it is used when there is little information regarding the current project and is limited with the project manager’s and cost engineer’s experience.
+Analogous estimating analyzes a similar project completed in the past and makes a rough estimation for the current project by the use of this past project’s data.
+This technique does not provide a certain estimation because it is used when there is little information regarding the current project and is limited to the project manager’s and cost engineer’s experience.

 Analogous Estimation Technique which is also known as the top-down estimating technique can be considered as a consolidation of historical information and expert judgment.

-Simply put, analogous estimation provides quick results.
-However it does not provide a definite estimation.
+Simply put, the analogous estimation provides quick results.
+However, it does not provide a definite estimation.

-Bottom up estimating is the process of estimating each single activity and rolling them up into an overall project estimate.
-As a result of estimating from single activity level, the overall project estimate can be realistic and accurate.
+Bottom-up estimating is the process of estimating every single activity and rolling them up into an overall project estimate.
+As a result of estimating from a single activity level, the overall project estimate can be realistic and accurate.

 Although it is a time consuming and costly technique, it provides the most accurate estimation.

-Expert Judgment is a widely used cost estimation technique because of it’s simplicity.
-It is based on the historical records.
+Expert Judgment is a widely used cost estimation technique because of its simplicity.
+It is based on historical records.

-Like expert judgement and analogous estimation technique, parametric estimation also uses historical records to estimate project costs.
+Like expert judgment and analogous estimation technique, parametric estimation also uses historical records to estimate project costs.
 It analyzes similar projects and uses their historical data for the new project.

 For instance, you will estimate the cost of a formwork activity in a construction project.
 In order to make a parametric estimation, you will analyze a past project and get the man-hours for each unit.
 Then you will estimate the total man-hour for the new project’s formwork activity by using the past project’s performance and multiply it by the unit price.

 Parametric Estimation Technique can be considered as a consolidation of historical information and statical data.
 It is a definite technique to identify both cost and time for a current project using data from past projects with duplicate parameters.